dewan-ahmed/dewan-ahmed.github.io/_posts/2026-03-17-devrel-measurement-paradox.md

 ---
-title: "DevRel is Not Measured Like Other Roles — And That Needs to Change"
+title: "DevRel Is Not Measured Like Other Roles — And That Needs to Change"
 last_modified_at: 2026-03-17T0:00:00-05:00
 author: Dewan Ahmed
 header: